-Fifth Season Financial’s Funds for Living and Giving (FLAG) program, for example, allows individuals with pneumoconiosis or another advanced-stage illness to receive a cash advance on their existing life insurance policy.
+Fifth Season Financial’s Funds for Living Program, for example, allows individuals with pneumoconiosis or another advanced-stage illness to receive a cash advance on their existing life insurance policy.
 This advance can provide much needed relief, covering medical bills and other expenses.
 Funds may also be put to other uses, such as financing a memory-making vacation or carrying out necessary home repairs – there are absolutely no restrictions.

-With the FLAG program, all life insurance policies remain in place throughout the process and, in over 90 percent of cases, funds remain to pass on to beneficiaries.
-If you’re a coal miner with a black lung diagnosis or other serious illness, contact Fifth Season Financial today at (866) 459-1271 to determine if the FLAG program is right for you or visit www.fifthseasonfinancial.com/flag-program for more information.
+With the Funds For Living Program, all life insurance policies remain in place throughout the process and, in over 90 percent of cases, funds remain to pass on to beneficiaries.
+If you’re a coal miner with a black lung diagnosis or other serious illness, contact Fifth Season Financial today at (866) 459-1271 to determine if the Funds For Living Program is right for you or visit www.fifthseasonfinancial.com/funds-for-living-program/ for more information.

 Relieve financial stress with the Funds For Living Program.